-- Certificate of Occupancy (CO) must have been issued at least 1yr prior to the request for case number or the unit must have been occupied - Project must be at least 5 units - No Manufactured Homes - No Co-ops, Condotels, Timeshares or multi-dwelling units - If any part of the Condo project is located within the Coastal Barrier Resources System the project is ineligible for SUA. - FHA Concentration is no more than 10% if 10 or more units, 2 max if less than 10 units (50% allowed for full project review) - Owner-occupancy must be 35% or more - Single owner concentration limited to 10% or less if 20 or more units, 1 unit max if less than 20 units - All FHA minimum insurance requirements must be met - Commercial/non-residential space must be financially independent of the rest of the project and cannot exceed 35% of the total space (up to 49% allowed on exception for full project review) - Control must have been turned over to the unit owners - No litigation related to safety/soundness/habitability of the project/unit and proof of sufficient insurance coverage for any/all litigation - Project must be in a strong financial condition, confirmed by the following: - o Assessment arrearages cannot exceed 15% of the units - o Financials must reflect a positive cash flow - Reserve study must reflect adequate reserves, 10% of aggregate HOA Assessments and there must be a separate reserve account from the standard operating account - No financial distress event allowed within the past 3 years, to include Bankruptcy, Foreclosure, Deed-in-Lieu of Foreclosure or Receivership. - Credit overlay requirements (only apply to SUA) - For forward loans, the application must receive an Accept from TOTAL Mortgage Scorecard or max LTV of 90% - o For reverse loans the following requirements apply to SUA requests - The borrower must meet residual income requirements without compensating factors, including dissipation of loan proceeds - The borrower must have a satisfactory payment history or all property charges without the use of extenuating circumstances - If a case number is issued for Single Unit Approval (SUA) and it is later determined not to meet the requirements of SUA, but may meet the requirements for full project approval, the case number must be cancelled, and the HOA must complete HUD form 9992 for full project review.
+- Certificate of Occupancy (CO) must have been issued at least 1yr prior to the request for case number or the unit must have been occupied - Project must be at least 5 units - No Manufactured Homes - No Co-ops, Condotels, Timeshares or multi-dwelling units - If any part of the Condo project is located within the Coastal Barrier Resources System the project is ineligible for SUA.

+- FHA Concentration is no more than 10% if 10 or more units, 2 max if less than 10 units (50% allowed for full project review) - Owner-occupancy must be 35% or more - Single owner concentration limited to 10% or less if 20 or more units, 1 unit max if less than 20 units - All FHA minimum insurance requirements must be met - Commercial/non-residential space must be financially independent of the rest of the project and cannot exceed 35% of the total space (up to 49% allowed on exception for full project review) - Control must have been turned over to the unit owners - No litigation related to safety/soundness/habitability of the project/unit and proof of sufficient insurance coverage for any/all litigation - Project must be in a strong financial condition, confirmed by the following: - Assessment arrearages cannot exceed 15% of the units - Financials must reflect a positive cash flow - Reserve study must reflect adequate reserves, 10% of aggregate HOA Assessments and there must be a separate reserve account from the standard operating account - No financial distress event allowed within the past 3 years, to include Bankruptcy, Foreclosure, Deed-in-Lieu of Foreclosure or Receivership. - Credit overlay requirements (only apply to SUA) - For reverse loans the following requirements apply to SUA requests - The borrower must meet residual income requirements without compensating factors, including dissipation of loan proceeds - The borrower must have a satisfactory payment history or all property charges without the use of extenuating circumstances - If a case number is issued for Single Unit Approval (SUA) and it is later determined not to meet the requirements of SUA, but may meet the requirements for full project approval, the case number must be cancelled, and the HOA must complete HUD form 9992 for full project review.
 A new case number can be ordered upon approval by HUD.